Air Condtioning | A/C Examples & Tips | Commercial Jobs | Furnaces | Residential Jobs | Contact / Quotes

 Change Your Air Filter Regularly

-Check your filter every month, especially during heavy use months especially in Florida's summer months.
+Check your ac filter every month during Florida’s extremely hot months.
 If the filter looks dirty after a month, change it.
 At a minimum, change the filter every 3 months (every one to two months in the summer can help).
 A dirty filter will slow down air flow and make the system work harder to keep you warm or cool — wasting energy.
 A clean filter will also prevent dust and dirt from building up in the system — leading to expensive maintenance and/or early system failure.

 Install a Programmable Thermostat

 A thermostat is an instrument for maintaining the temperature of a system within a particular range by directly or indirectly controlling the flow of heat energy into or out of the system.
-All air conditioners have thermostats that can be manually operated or automatically preprogrammed to work at regulating the room temperature.
+All air conditioners have thermostats that can be manually operated or automatically preprogrammed to control the room temperature.
 There are many ways in which you can use an air conditioner thermostat effectively.

-One of the most successful yet economical ways to reduce your air conditioning costs is to adjust the thermostat setting on the air conditioner.
+One of the most successful yet economical ways to reduce your ac costs is to adjust the thermostat setting on the air conditioner.
 The savings are more noteworthy when you set your thermostat at 78 degrees Fahrenheit or higher.
-Florida Power and Light reported each degree you raise the thermostat settings, you reduce seasonal cooling costs by 7 percent to 10 percent.
+FP&L reported each degree you raise the thermostat settings, you reduce seasonal cooling costs by 7 percent to 10 percent.
 I had a customer in Titusville, Florida report savings of forty percent by adjusting the setting on his thermostat alone.
 In doing so, you can use ceiling fans in addition to the air conditioner and thus, save a lot of money.

-Another customer who lives in Rockledge, Florida stated he has a very predictable day meaning he leaves at the same time and returns at the same time Monday through Friday and he started using the programmable function on his thermostat and saved about a hundred dollars a month in the summer months.
-If you leave the system on a high/low setting during the day and set for maximum comfort 30 minutes before you arrive home.
-This feature will save you a lot of energy and maximizes comfort.
+Another customer who lives here in central Florida stated he has a very predictable day meaning he leaves at the same time and returns at the same time Monday through Friday and he started using the custom programmable function on his thermostat and saved about a hundred dollars a month in the summer months.
+If you leave the system on a high/low setting during the day and set for ideal maximum comfort 30 minutes before you arrive home.
+This economy feature will save you a lot of energy and maximizes comfort.

-Top of the line thermostats such as the Carrier Infinity Controller lets you set indoor temperature and humidity levels in the house.
+The best of the custom thermostats such as the Carrier Infinity Controller lets you accurately set indoor temperature and humidity levels in the house.
 The outside condenser has a temperature sensor that communicates with the thermostat so it tells you outdoor temperature as well.
-This thermostat tells you when to change the filter, service reminders, static pressures on the duct system and the air conditioning system is self diagnostic through codes read by the thermostat.
-All these features are only available on the Carrier Infinity model with the Infinity Controller.
+This complete comfort thermostat tells you when to change the filter, service reminders, static pressures on the duct system and the ac system is self diagnostic through codes read by the thermostat.
+All these features are only available on the American made Carrier Infinity model with the Infinity Controller.

-If you have a variable speed furnace or air handler then you should have a THERMIDISTAT.
-This works similar to the Carrier Infinity Controller only you don’t have to have the Infinity two speed system.
-We mount an outdoor temperature sensor that reads through the thermostat wire and tells the thermostat when the indoor fan should be in low or high speeds.
+If you have a variable speed furnace or air handler then you should have a service expert install a THERMIDISTAT.
+This works similar to the Carrier Infinity Controller only you don’t have to have the Infinity two speed compressor.
+We custom mount an outdoor temperature sensor that reads through the thermostat wire and tells the thermostat when the indoor fan should be in low or high speeds.
 When it is not that hot outside the thermostat tells the fan to go into low speed and it gives the system more time to remove humidity.
-This thermostat also has a vacation mode so when you go out of town you hit this feature and it asks how many days, you punch it in and the air conditioner will only turn on when humidity levels are high.
-This feature saves you a lot of money on your power bill and is easy to operate.
+This thermostat also has a vacation mode so when you go out of town you hit this feature and it asks how many days, you punch it in and the air conditioner will only turn on when humidity levels are high it works similar to the classic de-humidistat.
+This economy feature saves a lot of money on power and is extremely accurate and easy to control.

 Free Quotes on Air Conditioning